mne-tools/mne-bids/CONTRIBUTING.md

 ## Setting up a development environment

-To start with, you should have installed `mne-bids` in its own, isolated Python environment, for example using `conda`, as recommended in our [installation documentation](https://mne.tools/mne-bids/dev/install.html).
+To start with, you should install `mne-bids` as described in our [installation documentation](https://mne.tools/mne-bids/dev/install.html).
+For a development environment we recommend that you perform the installation in a dedicated Python environment, for example using `conda`.
 Afterwards a few additional steps need to be performed.
 For all of the steps below we assume that you work in your dedicated `mne-bids` Python environment.